 I try to practice a clean fast whenever I don’t workout, however, on days that I go to the gym or on days when my eating window stopped way too late the night before (say, we went out to a dinner party and had our last bite at around midnight), I turn to a controlled fast.

-What that means is, if I’m going to the gym, I’ll take a scoop of pre-workout.
-And if I am not needing too much energy but still feel like I need a little something to hold me together until my eating window starts, I’ll drink a cup or two of black coffee or black tea.
+What that means is, if I’m going to the gym or feel like I need a little something to hold me together until my eating window starts, I’ll drink a cup or two of black coffee or black tea.
 I have also taken a few pre-workout caffeinated supplements before, but I hardly ever do this now.

-- Alalni Nu Pre-Workout (1 scoop) – I love this pre-workout because it gives me the right amount of energy and pump I need to push myself at the gym and accomplish my fitness goals, AND it doesn’t have any creatine in it, which is great because creatine causes water retention and no girl ever wants that (makes us look thick).
-It also gives me that caffeine fix I need to help me suppress my appetite until I break my fast post-gym.
+- Alalni Nu Pre-Workout (1 scoop) – I like this pre-workout because it gives me the right amount of energy and pump I need to push myself at the gym and accomplish my fitness goals, AND it doesn’t have any creatine in it, which is great because creatine causes water retention and no girl ever wants that (makes us look thick).
+It also gives me a good caffeine fix to help suppress my appetite until I break my fast post-gym.
 With this one, you’ll feel that tingly pre-workout feeling due to the beta alanine in it.

 - Branched Chain Amino Acids 4:1:1 Ratio – These BCCA not only help with muscle recovery and soreness, but they actually give me a healthy dose of energy and boost my mood.
-I have also found them to be way easier (and CLEANER — meaning, less ingredients!), to ingest than BCCA powder, which if you get it in pure form, tastes awful.
-Taking 4 BCCA capsules a day on an empty stomach, which is the recommended dose, is easy and pain free.
+I have also found them to be way easier (and CLEANER — meaning, less ingredients), to ingest than BCCA powder, which if you get it in pure form, tastes awful.
+Taking 4 BCCA capsules on an empty stomach, the recommended dose, is easy and pain free.